Frequently asked questions (FAQs)

 Yes, Permissions Management is currently for tenants hosted in the European Union (EU).

-If I'm already using Azure AD Privileged Identity Management (PIM) for Azure, what value does Permissions Management provide?
+If I'm already using Microsoft Entra ID Privileged Identity Management (PIM) for Azure, what value does Permissions Management provide?

-Permissions Management complements Azure AD PIM.
-Azure AD PIM provides just-in-time access for admin roles in Azure (as well as Microsoft Online Services and apps that use groups), while Permissions Management allows multicloud discovery, remediation, and monitoring of privileged access across Azure, AWS, and GCP.
+Permissions Management complements Microsoft Entra PIM.
+Microsoft Entra PIM provides just-in-time access for admin roles in Azure and Microsoft Online Services and apps that use groups.
+Permissions Management allows multicloud discovery, remediation, and monitoring of privileged access across Azure, AWS, and GCP.

-What public cloud infrastructures are supported by Permissions Management?
+What public cloud infrastructures does Permissions Management support?

 Permissions Management currently supports the three major public clouds: Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.